Diogo-Rego/EuroSkills.2023/Module-A/README.md

 **fw-hq**

 > This is the edge router and firewall of the HQ site.
 For this reason, it should allow devices to reach each other between network segments and the Internet.

 You must configure the services of this server according to the following requirements.

-1. **Create a root certificate authority**.
+1. **Create a root certificate authority** ([Easy-RSA](test.md)).
 Use the next parameters:

 ````
 C=PL, O=Firma Tradycyjna Polska Sp. z o.o., CN=Firma Tradycyjna Polska Sp. z o.o.
 Root CA
 ````

 Place all related files in the /ca folder.
 Use CA.crt for the name of CA certificate file.
 Issued certificates should contain (only and exactly) the following fields:

 ````
 C=PL, O=Firma Tradycyjna Polska Sp. z o.o., CN=<FQDN>